pinkkVenom/While-The-Sakura-Blooms-Game/README.md

 Capstone Project 2023 - 2024

-A 2D visual novel game created by Tsukimi Dango.
-The game is heavily inspired by existing East-Asian stories in the genre featuring an anime artstyle and cozy city vibes.
+A 2D visual novel isekai game created by Tsukimi Dango.
+The game is heavily inspired by existing East-Asian stories in the genre featuring an anime art style and cozy city vibes.
+Discover new love and friendships while exploring a magical, foreign world.
+Will you get all you desire?
+Or will it be too late?

 --ART CREDITS--